aome510/spotify-player/README.md

 A Spotify Premium account is **required**.

-To build and run the application, besides [Rust and cargo](https://www.rust-lang.org/tools/install) as the build requirements, Linux users will also need to install additional dependencies such as `openssl` and `alsa-lib`.
+To build and run the application, Window and MacOS users will need to install [Rust and cargo](https://www.rust-lang.org/tools/install) as the build requirements.
+Linux users will also need to install additional dependencies such as `openssl` and `alsa-lib` (`libasound2-dev` in Ubuntu and `alsa-lib` in Arch Linux) to build and run the application.

 ### Cargo

 Run `cargo install spotify_player` to install the application from [crates.io](https://crates.io/crates/spotify_player).

-### AUR
+### AUR (unmaintained)

 Run `yay -S spotify-player` to install the application as an AUR package.